Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vGF9MjeBuus.md

 ### Transcript

-> how many updates until 1.0 we have no idea yeah or i don't at least
+> how many updates until 1.0 we have no idea yeah or I don't at least